What is electrical cardioversion?

 Dislodged blood clot, which can cause stroke or other problems

 In certain situations, healthcare providers lower this last risk by giving medicines

 to help prevent clots (blood thinners).
 They give people these medicines before and

-In some cases, the cardioversion may not reset a normal heart rhythm.
-There is also
+In some cases, the cardioversion may not be able to reset a normal heart rhythm.
+There

-Some people take medicine to help control the heart rhythm before and after the procedure
+Sometimes people need to take medicines to help control the heart rhythm before the

 How do I get ready for an electrical cardioversion?